iot-salzburg/reproducible-research-with-gpu-jupyter/README.md

 #### Alternative Setup Using Docker Compose for Configuration Management

 Instead of specifying all parameters manually in a `docker run` command, **Docker Compose** allows for a structured, version-controlled setup by defining configurations in the local `docker-compose.yml` file.
-This approach is especially useful for managing multiple services, maintaining reproducibility, and simplifying container deployment.

-Using a `docker-compose.yml` has benefits in terms of:

-- **Version-controlled configuration**: Easily track changes in Git.
-- **Reusable setup**: Simplifies launching the environment across different systems.
-- **Automatic container management**: Easily start, stop, and restart the service.
+Using a `docker-compose.yml` is particularly useful for **version-controlled setup configuration** in Git, **reusable setup** across different systems, and **simplified container management** to organize multiple services.
+Please find an example for this repository in `docker-compose.yml`, which constraints hardware resources (as often used for shared physical setups).

-**Basic `docker-compose` Commands**
+**Basic `docker-compose` Commands:**

 1. **Start GPU-Jupyter** (in the background):
    ```bash